Educational Toys - Learning Games

 I also played

-Pong on my home TV set, which was developed in 1972.
+pong on my home TV set, which was developed in 1972.
 I also

 played the

-Asteroids, which was made in 1979 but was originally created
+asteroids, which was made in 1979 but was originally created

 at MIT in 1961, they called is